Pirussa/lei-22-s2-1da-g02/docs/SprintB/US013/US013_SpecifyVaccineAndAdminProcess.md

 ### 1.4.
 Found out Dependencies

 There is a dependency related to the US012, since a Vaccine has as one of its attributes the Vaccine Type.
-In order to specify a new vaccine, it's required that the new vaccine has a Vaccine Type.
+In order to specify a new vaccine, it's required that there is at least one Vaccine Type already.

 ### 1.5 Input and Output Data

 **Input Data:**
+* Typed data:
   - Id;
   - Brand;
   - Vaccine Name;
-- Vaccine Type;
   - Age limits for each age group;
   - Number of doses, per age group;
   - Vaccine dosage ( e.g.: 30 ml);
   - Time interval between vaccines, considering the dose number given previously;

+* Selected data:
+    - Vaccine Type;

 **Output Data:**

+* A list with all the Vaccine Types available
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)